 Day 7 – Grand Canyon of the Yellowstone | Yellowstone Lake Kayaking

-After you explore the geothermal wonders along Yellowstone Lake’s shoreline by kayak, you’ll be ready for dinner at the historic Lake Yellowstone Hotel—opened in 1891, it’s the park’s oldest lodge.
-Then, enjoy your final chance to take in the park’s incredible wildlife as you drive through the bison-rich Hayden Valley at dusk.
+For lunch nearby when you get off the water, Wylie’s Canteen at Lake Lodge is a convenient option, or grab a sandwich from the Lake Hotel deli in the historic Lake Yellowstone Hotel—opened in 1891, it’s the park’s oldest lodge.
+Then, enjoy your final chance to take in the park’s incredible wildlife as you drive through the bison-rich Hayden Valley.
+Be prepared for an unexpected “bison jam” along the way.

 It’s impossible to see it all, but this epic week-long Yellowstone and Grand Teton itinerary will leave you feeling pretty satisfied with your national park vacation.